pjworrall/GPG44-45/README.md

 We have put this document on GitHub so we can invite others to contribute to improve its accuracy.
 We encourage people to contribute and really appreciate any feedback.

-We tackle GPG45 first and then GPG44.
+We tackle GPG44 first and then GPG45.

+GPG44 is Issue No. 2.0, October 2014

+[GPG45](https://webarchive.nationalarchives.gov.uk/20150514214143/https://www.gov.uk/government/publications/identity-proofing-and-verification-of-an-individual) is Issue No. 2.3, July 2014